What Is a BBA? Guide to the Bachelor of Business Administration

 Workplace skills

 As you work on your BBA, you'll also develop workplace skills.
-These skills are important in any work or business environment, but you can improve upon some specific to business administration.
+These skills are important in any work or business environment, but you can improve some specific business administration skills.
 These include but aren't limited to:

 • Adaptability